LunarLambda/meson-gba/README.md

 This toolchain works both with devkitARM, and "standard" arm-none-eabi-gcc distributions.
-When reporting problems, please specify which compiler you're using, and what version (output of `arm-none-eabi-gcc --version`), as well as the output of `meson setup` / `meson reconfigure`.
+When reporting problems, please specify which compiler you're using, and what version (output of `arm-none-eabi-gcc --version`), as well as the output of `meson setup`.

-If you wish to detect the devkitARM compiler specifically in meson.build, you can do something like this:
+If you wish to detect the devkitARM compiler specifically:

 ```meson
 cc = meson.get_compiler('c')